 Should you arrive at Narita airport, you have different options to get to the city center of Tokyo.
 The cheapest one though is to use the Tokyo shuttle bus, for only 1000YEN (approx 8€).

 You can pay for the ticket at the counter where the people also speak English.
-Then just take the exit S3 (actually an of them work) and walk to the last bus stop number 31:
+Then just take the exit S3 (actually any works) and walk to the last bus stop number 31:

 In order to get to the Tokyo shuttle bus at Narita airport, check out this video for more visuals.